 - 1. Let O be ToObject(this) - 2.
 Let isLittleEndian be ToBoolean(littleEndian) if provided, else false - 3.
-If the [[Class]] internal property of O is not "DataView", raise a TypeError. - 4.
-Return GetValue(byteOffset, isLittleEndian, Uint16, ToUint16(value))
+If the [[Class]] internal data property of O is not "DataView", throw a TypeError exception. - 4.
+Return SetValue(byteOffset, isLittleEndian, Uint16, ToUint16(value))